The Ladder (album): Songs

-"Nine Voices (Longwalker)" features Howe playing a 12-string Portuguese guitar, which he also played on past Yes songs "I've Seen All Good People" and "Wonderous Stories".
+"Nine Voices (Longwalker)" features Howe playing a laúd which he also played on past Yes songs "I've Seen All Good People" and "Wonderous Stories".
 The track came about following the completion of "New Language" when Fairbairn asked what song they wished to record next, and suggested one about a real event.
 This led Anderson and Howe to produce a demo of "Nine Voices (Longwalker)" that they saw as an ideal closing track.
 The song is based on The Longest Walk, a spiritual-led walk across the United States in 1978 organised by the American Indian Movement to support tribal sovereignty.
 Anderson had befriended one of the participants, named Longwalker, and wrote the song about nine tribe members and the song they sing to "bring forgiveness into the world".
 Anderson has given a different explanation to the song's meaning, in which it concerned nine tribesmen in Africa who sing at the time of the Harmonic Convergence, a global meditation event that occurred in 1987 that he had previously sung about on Big Generator (1987).